Nate Dogg

-Nathaniel Dwayne Hale (August 19, 1969 – March 15, 2011), known professionally as Nate Dogg, was an American singer and rapper.
-He gained recognition for providing guest vocals for a multitude of hit rap songs between 1992 and 2007, earning the nickname "King of Hooks".

-Hale began his career in the early 1990s as a member of 213, a trio formed in 1990 with his cousin Snoop Dogg and friend Warren G. In 1994, he was featured on the latter's hit single "Regulate", which reached number two on the Billboard Hot 100 and served as a breakout success for both artists.
-Nate Dogg would soon become a fixture in the West Coast hip hop genre, regularly working with Dr. Dre, Snoop Dogg, and Xzibit in the 1990s; his deep vocals became sought after for hooks, and he would expand to work with a larger variety of artists in the 2000s, such as Eminem, 50 Cent, Fabolous, Mos Def and Ludacris.
-As a featured artist, Nate charted 16 times on the Billboard Hot 100, and in 2003 reached number one via 50 Cent's "21 Questions".
-Nate Dogg also was notably featured on Dr. Dre's "The Next Episode" and Eminem's "'Till I Collapse".
-In addition to his guest work, Nate Dogg released three studio albums, as well as a string of moderately successful singles of his own in the 1990s.
+Nathaniel Dwayne Hale (August 19, 1969 – March 15, 2011), known professionally as Nate Dogg, was an American singer, rapper, and songwriter.
+He gained recognition for providing guest vocals on several hit rap songs between 1992 and 2007, earning him the nickname "King of Hooks".
+Hale began his career in 1990 as a member of 213, a hip-hop trio formed with his cousin Snoop Dogg and friend Warren G before disbanding due to his death in 2011.
+Hale guest appeared on the latter's 1994 single "Regulate", which peaked at number two on the Billboard Hot 100 and was nominated for Best Rap Performance by a Duo or Group at the 37th Annual Grammy Awards.
+Hale would soon become a fixture in the West Coast hip-hop genre, frequently collaborating with Dr. Dre, Snoop Dogg, and Xzibit in the 1990s; his deep vocals became sought after for hooks, and he began working with other artists throughout the 2000s, such as Eminem, 50 Cent, Fabolous, Mos Def, and Ludacris.
+As a featured artist, Hale performed on 16 Billboard Hot 100 chart entries, which includes his appearance on the number one-single "21 Questions" by 50 Cent.
+Hale also guest appeared on the singles "The Next Episode" by Dr. Dre, as well as "'Till I Collapse" and "Shake That" by Eminem.
+Hale released three studio albums, as well as a string of moderately successful singles as a primary artist in the 1990s.

-In December 2007, Hale suffered a stroke, weakening his body's left side, while his cognition and voice remained intact.
-Several months later, he had another stroke.
-In 2011, he died of heart failure at age 41 as a result of multiple stroke complications.

 Early life

 Nathaniel Dwayne Hale was born on August 19, 1969, in Long Beach, California.
-(Some sources say he was born in Clarksdale, Mississippi, eventually moving to Long Beach in his teens.)
 Hale met Warren G at Long Beach Polytechnic High School.
-As a youth, he sang at Long Beach's New Hope Baptist Church, where his father was a pastor.
+As a youth, he sang at the New Hope Baptist Church in Long Beach, where his father was a pastor.
 He also sang at Life Line Baptist Church in Clarksdale, Mississippi.

-Military career

-At age 17, Hale dropped out of high school, left home, and 30 days later enlisted in the Marines.
-He was stationed at Camp Schwab in Okinawa Prefecture, Japan, in the Materiel Readiness Battalion of the 3rd Force Service Support Group, which supplied ammunition to most of the Pacific.
+At age 17, Hale dropped out of high school, left home, and 30 days later enlisted in the US Marines.
+He was stationed at Camp Schwab in Okinawa Prefecture, Japan, in the Matériel Readiness Battalion of the 3rd Force Service Support Group, which supplied ammunition to most of the Pacific.
 After three years as an ammunition specialist, he was discharged in 1989.
 Hale would recall that he joined the military because he "wanted to see if he was a man".

-Entertainment career
+Musical career

-213 trio
+213

-In 1990, Nate Dogg, Snoop Dogg, and Warren G, formed a rap trio called 213.
+In 1990, Nate Dogg, Snoop Dogg, and Warren G formed a rap trio called 213.
 They recorded their first demo tape in the back of record store V.I.P. in Long Beach.
 The demo was later heard by Dr. Dre at a bachelor party.